JealousyM/rag-knowledge-base/README.md

 # RAG (Retrieval-Augmented Generation) Knowledge Base

 This project implements a Retrieval-Augmented Generation (RAG) system that allows you to process documents, store them in a vector database, and query them using natural language.
 The system uses Qdrant for vector storage, Hugging Face's RoSBERTa for embeddings, and a local GGUF model (T-lite-it-1.0) for generating responses.
+It also features LangGraph workflows for structured RAG pipelines and LangSmith tracing for monitoring and debugging.

 ## Features